Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/CalcuDgree.rst

       :width: 80%
       :align: center

-As we can see from the figure:
+As seen from the figure:

 1. Module `calculate degree`: first get the vertex node's outdegree and keep them in one DDR buffer.